 La Boca’s Revival

 A revival of El Caminito and La Boca in the 1950’s was lead by artist, Quinquela Martín.
-Martín was abandoned at birth but was later adopted and spent a good portion of his childhood in La Boca.
-Against the odds, after studying drawing at a La Boca night school, he ended up becoming one of Argentina’s most famous painters and a major neighborhood philanthropist.
+The famed La Boca orphan was abandoned at birth, adopted and spent a good portion of his childhood in La Boca.
+After studying drawing at a La Boca night school, he ended up becoming one of Argentina’s most famous painters and a major neighborhood philanthropist.

 After the General Roca railway train line, which ran through here shut down in 1954, Martín set to work to save the barrio.
 He gathered neighbors to paint the houses bright colors, emulating the early immigrants.
-The artists began to host theater here using the backdrop of house as part of the scenes.
+The artists began to host theater here utilizing the colorful houses as part of the backdrop.

 At the urging of Martín, in 1959 the city government officially declared the street El Caminto an open-air museum.
 It’s named in honor of Martín’s friend, Juan de Dios Filibrito, a former La Boca resident who co-authored the tango tune of the same name.